 Mallets may be made of wood, either with a rubber head, or with the head being wood as well, with the business ends of the head being metal.
 They can also be made entirely of metal, or of colourful, hardened plastic.

 Some will have a hole in the end of the handle for passing a string through to hang them from.

 Not all are dishwasher safe.

-Mallets can also be used to crack shells of seafood such as crab and lobster claws, and for pounding things such as crackers into crumbs and cracking nuts.
+Mallets can also be used to crack shells of seafood such as crab and lobster claws, for cracking nuts, and for pounding things such as crackers, cookies and potato chips into crumbs.

-Sometimes, it is best to put what you are bashing into a heavy-duty plastic bag or between two sheets of waxed paper, so that you don’t either make a mess of the mallet (such as when you are bashing meat) or so that what you are bashing doesn’t scatter everywhere (such as when you are bashing crackers or cookies into crumbs.)
+Sometimes, it is best to put what you are pounding into a heavy-duty plastic bag or between two sheets of waxed or parchment paper, so that you don’t either make a mess of the mallet (such as when you are bashing meat) or so that what you are bashing doesn’t scatter everywhere (such as when you are bashing crackers or cookies into crumbs.)

 Mallets need to be used with a chopping board that can stand up to the bashing: don’t use on glass boards.

 When pounding meat, start from the centre and work outwards.